Author Meets the Critics

-Author Meets the Critics was an American talk show which was broadcast by the National Broadcasting Company, American Broadcasting Company, and the DuMont Television Network.
-The series began as a mid-season replacement on NBC on April 4, 1948, but was transferred to ABC during 1949.
-The show was transferred back to NBC during 1951, and then to DuMont from January 10, 1952, to October 10, 1954.
+Author Meets the Critics is an American radio and television talk show.
+After beginning on radio, it was also broadcast on television by the National Broadcasting Company, American Broadcasting Company, and then the DuMont Television Network.

 Overview

 On the series, two literary critics debated a recently published book, one in favor and the other against.
 Later, the author of the book appeared to meet the critics.
-Columnist Jack Gaver outlined the concept in his column "Up and Down Broadway, in 1946: "The author of a current best-seller is tossed in with a couple of guest critics and a commentator and, if he survives 30 minutes of unscripted pro and con, may decide never to write another book.
+Columnist Jack Gaver outlined the concept in his column "Up and Down Broadway", in 1946: "The author of a current best-seller is tossed in with a couple of guest critics and a commentator and, if he survives 30 minutes of unscripted pro and con, may decide never to write another book.
 Sometimes the boys get rough and lucky is the writer who draws a couple of critics of such opposed views that they go after each other instead of him."

-John K. M. McCaffery was the moderator from 1948 to 1951.
-Faye Emerson had a brief stint as moderator during 1952, during which the show was transferred to prime time.
-Virgilia Peterson was the moderator during the DuMont run from 1952 to 1954, when the show was broadcast Thursdays at 10pm EST.
+John K. M. McCaffery was the television moderator from 1948 to 1951 (continuing his radio role).
+Faye Emerson had a brief stint as moderator during 1952.
+Then Virgilia Peterson was the moderator during its DuMont run from 1952 to 1954.

 The DuMont episodes of the series were produced by Phyllis Adams Jenkins (1923-2004), a pioneer in providing serious programming intended for daytime television audiences.
 She later produced other series, including What's the Problem?, the daytime series Home featuring Arlene Francis during the 1950s, and Dinah Shore's daytime series during the 1960s.

 On his series, Ernie Kovacs parodied it as "Author Heats the Critics", with the author attacking the critics, rather than the other way around.